-You agree that we may limit access to your Account; decline or prevent any or all transactions to or from your Account; refuse, freeze, reverse or delay any specific withdrawal, payment or transfer of funds to or from your Account; or remove funds from your Account to hold them pending investigation; in order to protect you or us or to comply with applicable law, including when:
+You agree that we may limit access to your Account; decline or prevent any or all transactions to or from your Account; refuse, freeze, reverse or delay any specific withdrawal, payment or transfer of funds to or from your Account; or remove funds from your Account to hold them pending investigation (which will decrease your available balance); in order to protect you or us or to comply with applicable law, including when:

 We can assign and transfer your Account information to a replacement Account number in our sole discretion, including when your Account is reported compromised by you or any other owner.
 If we issue you a replacement Account number, this Agreement will continue to apply to that Account.

 You agree that we will have no liability for any action we take under this Section and we may take such action without prior notice except where prohibited by applicable law.
 This paragraph and the actions authorized hereunder shall not be construed as obligating us to conduct transaction monitoring or otherwise detect fraudulent activity with respect to your Account.

 No term of this Agreement shall be deemed waived unless the waiver is in writing and signed by an authorized officer of the Bank.
 Any failure by the Bank to insist upon your strict performance of any of the terms of this Agreement shall not be deemed or construed as a waiver of these or any other terms.
 Bank shall not, by mere lapse of time, be deemed to have waived any breach by you of any terms or provisions of this Agreement.